Pelagicore/gdbus-codegen-glibmm/README.md

 ## Installing
 `setup.py` is used for installing `gdbus-codegen-glibmm`.
 This is a Setuptools script, and can be invoked accordign to the [Setuptools manual](http://pythonhosted.org//setuptools/).
-In a nutshell, `python ./setup.py install` with sufficient priveleges should get you going.
+In a nutshell, `python3 ./setup.py install` with sufficient priveleges should get you going.